 Development Project/Case Built Heritage At The Site Background & Current Progress 1.
 Revitalisation of the Former Central Police Station Compound ("CPS Compound") • The CPS Compound, comprising the Central Police Station, the Central Magistracy and the Victoria Prison, has been declared as a monument since 1995.
 The site is a fine example of Victorian and Edwardian colonial architecture in Hong Kong.
 A Conservation Management Plan ("CMP") was presented to the Antiquities and Advisory Board ("AAB") on 26 November 2008.
 Following extensive consultation with the public and the local arts and cultural sector, a revised design for the project was announced on 11 October 2010.
 The CPS Compound will be revitalised as a centre for heritage, art and leisure, complementing the organic development of the neighbouring area as a contemporary arts zone.
 Revitalisation works commenced in January 2012.
-The works are conducted in compliance with the approved method statement and monitoring proposal.
+The works are conducted in compliance with the approved method statement, Archaeological Action Plan and monitoring proposal.
+A portion of the stone flooring, believed to be remains of Jail A and B from the 1850s, was discovered in late October 2013 during the excavation of the underground utilities trenches at Block 3.
+Since the remains were found incomplete and disturbed by later period construction works, an additional archaeological watching brief was conducted

+Development Project/Case Built Heritage At The Site Background & Current Progress according to the Archeological Action Plan.
+The findings were properly recorded prior to the construction works.
 The Antiquities and Monuments Office ("AMO") will continue to closely monitor the project.
-2. Conservation Project at Mallory Street / Burrows Street • Shophouses at nos.
-1-11 Mallory Street and nos.
-6-12 Burrows Street, probably built in the 1920s, have been accorded a Grade 2 status by the AAB.
-The conservation project has been completed.
-The site has been transformed into a "Comix Home Base" to provide a platform for local and international art exchange.
-An opening ceremony was held on 18 July 2013.

-Development Project/Case Built Heritage At The Site Background & Current Progress 3.
-Project at Lee Tung Street / McGregor Street, Wan Chai (H15) East, probably built in the 1930s, have been accorded a Grade 3 status by the AAB.
+2. Proposed Urban Renewal Project at Lee Tung Street / McGregor Street, Wan Chai (H15) • Shophouses at nos.
+186-190 Queen's Road East, probably built in the 1930s, have been accorded a Grade 3 status by the AAB.
 The conservation plan for the preservation of the three historic buildings has been commented by the AMO.
 Works are in progress.
-4. Transformation of Former Police Married Quarters ("PMQ") at Hollywood Road PMQ was the first police quarters built in 1951 to provide accommodation for married rank and file officers.
+3. Transformation of Former Police Married Quarters ("PMQ") at Hollywood Road PMQ was the first police quarters built in 1951 to provide accommodation for married rank and file officers.
 It sits on the underground remains of the former Central School built in 1889, which was the first Government school to provide western education at the upper primary and secondary levels to the public and marks a new phase in the development of public education in Hong Kong.
 The buildings at the PMQ site have been accorded a Grade 3 status by the AAB while the archaeological relics underground have been included in the List of Sites of Archaeological Interests.
 The site will be revitalised into a new creative industries landmark in Hong Kong named "PMQ" by the Musketeers Education and Culture Charitable Foundation Limited.
 The Architectural Services Department is currently carrying out the conservation and revitalisation works.
-An heritage impact assessment ("HIA") report in the form of a CMP was presented to the AAB on 22 March 2011.
+A Heritage Impact Assessment ("HIA") report in the form of a CMP was presented to the AAB on 22 March 2011.
 Members expressed support to the proposed revitalisation works.
 Works commenced in January 2012 and are expected to be completed by the end of 2013.
 The revitalised facilities will be commissioned in the first quarter of 2014.
-Archaeological excavation according to the Archaeological Action Plan for the Underground Interpretation Area ("UIA") was completed in July 2013.
-Stone slab structures and granite blocks were identified and recorded.
-A stone drain discovered at the UIA has been preserved-in situ for future interpretation.
+Archaeological excavation according to the Archaeological Action Plan for the